 It's time to discover those parts of a voice you didn’t think you could reach

 Lately I’ve been experimenting with playing an ageing woman, and voice-wise have found myself lapsing into Catherine Tate’s Nan – how does that happen?!
-I do hope to become an ageing woman one day (!) but in the meantime how do I achieve that breathiness, roughness and tremor characteristic needed to portray old age?
+I do hope to become an ageing woman one day (!) but in the meantime how do I achieve the breathiness, roughness and tremor characteristic of elderly voices?

 Around 25 years ago I went to a lecture given by the impressionist Rory Bremner and an eminent ENT Surgeon.
 Spellbound I listened as they dissected (metaphorically!)
 Rory’s different character voices and revealed where and how the vocal tract was being manipulated to create such a variety of sounds and voices.
 This had a profound effect on my voice work and teaching.

 It’s exhilarating when you not only find a new voice but can also work out how to take it even further.
-As Joseph Millson, patron of the Actors Centre, said at the courses launch event: “Challenge yourself this season and choose one course that scares you” – is this workshop the one?
+As Joseph Millson, patron of The Actors Centre, said at a recent courses launch event: “Challenge yourself this season and choose one course that scares you” – is this workshop the one?